 Lots of people throw out leftover bones.
 Not me!
 The Scottish girl in me won’t do it.
 Even if I only have a few or there’s not much meat left, I wrap them well in foil and seal in freezer bags and mark them so I know what’s in there – prime rib bones lots of meat….ham bone not much meat…..small deli chicken some meat….etc.
 It drives Mr. H crazy but the freezer is my department.
 Then I can make soup any time I want.

 This is a very basic Beef Vegetable Soup recipe.
 It’s meant to be a baseline where you can add your own flare, use as much or as little of each ingredient based on what you have, what you like and the season.
 Most prime ribs have only a few bones so you can freeze them and wait until you have 2 sets of leftovers or just make a smaller batch.

 I like to roast the bones or sear them in the pot before I add the water to help get that depth of flavour to the broth.
 Roast them in the oven for 5-10 minutes in a heavy pot until you hear the meat sizzling, or sear over high heat in a dry soup pot.
 Then add boiling water to almost cover the bones.
 You don’t want to add cold water to a pot that hot, it could result in an injury to you or your cooking vessel.

-Add salt, pepper and a few bay leafs, cover and simmer on the stove top for at least two hours, or better – up to three hours.
+Add salt, pepper and a few bay leafs, cover and simmer on the stove top for at least three hours, or better – up to six hours.
 Keep an eye on the liquid level, it will reduce as it simmers.
 Add beef broth or more water as needed as it reduces, keeping the meat mostly covered.

-After about 3 hours, remove all the meat and bones to a plate to cool.
+After at least 3 hours, remove all the meat and bones to a plate to cool.
 Pick as much meat off the bones as you can and shred/chop into bite sized pieces.

 How to remove fat from meat broth